 - taking action to enable all children to have the best outcomes.

 Our safeguarding subcommittee meets monthly and ensures that our policies and practices are constantly monitored, reviewed and supported to enable our children and staff to work in a safe and positive environment.
-The following members of the school safeguarding subcommittee have their training updated on a bi-annually basis:
+The following members of the school safeguarding subcommittee have their training updated on a bi-annual basis:

 Richard Dunne - Headteacher